Teresa Lisbon: Patrick Jane

-Lisbon tolerates Jane's misbehavior, although she is often antagonized by his actions and has to apologize for him to both her CBI superiors and others with whom Jane is allowed to interact in his capacity as a consultant to the CBI.
-She sometimes places high stakes on her career by supporting Jane.
-The two often engage in light flirting and teasing of one another, with Lisbon sometimes being visibly affected by Jane's charm.
+Lisbon tolerates Jane's misbehavior, although she is often antagonized by his actions and has to apologize for him to both her CBI superiors and others with whom Jane interacts in his capacity as a consultant to the CBI.
+She sometimes risks her career by supporting Jane.
+The two often engage in light flirting and teasing, with Lisbon sometimes being visibly affected by Jane's charm.
 She and Jane have shared several personal and deep moments throughout the series, however, which can be interpreted either as romantic interest, or just in the context of being best friends.
 She is shown giving Jane multiple chances and is often seen, even when she is unhappy with his behavior, to be supportive of him and help him.
 Jane certainly respects Lisbon more than others, often making sure she is not held responsible for his antics.

-Bruno Heller, creator of The Mentalist, has stated:
+Bruno Heller, the creator of The Mentalist, has said:

 Some people see that as a very sort of intense but cryptic romantic relationship.
 Other people see it purely as brother and sister.
 And I think we leave it to time and the audience to play that out and the chemistry of the actors.

 In the season 6 finale, Blue Bird, Jane hops over a fence at the airport and storms onto Lisbon's DC-bound plane to confess his love for her.
 Later, Jane and Lisbon confess their love for each other as Jane is being held at airport security for his plane stunt.
 Patrick Jane leans in to kiss Lisbon when asked to "Say it again".
 The episode ends with the two of them kissing passionately as the screen fades to black.

 In the season 7 premiere, Nothing But Blue Skies, Jane starts a romantic relationship with Lisbon.
 However, at the request of Lisbon, their love affair is kept secret from their team.
 It is assumed that the two weeks each had off from the FBI after the events of Blue Bird were spent together, in what Heller described as a 'honeymoon' phase.

 In the series finale, White Orchids, Jane surprises Lisbon by proposing to her.
 Lisbon accepts his proposal.
 In front of their family, friends, and co-workers, the two get married on the property Jane bought to build their home.
 Lisbon reveals that she is pregnant at the end of the episode.